-Poliovirus engineered to cripple brain cancer in new study
+How the polio virus is being used to combat brain cancer

 - Researchers engineered a safe version of the poliovirus to inject into tumors

-(CNN)There's a surprising upside to the virus that causes crippling polio disease, new research indicates.
+(CNN)There's a surprising upside to the virus that causes polio disease, new research indicates.

 An engineered version of poliovirus improved the overall survival rate of patients with a lethal form of brain cancer, according to results from a phase one clinical trial.
 Among 61 patients with recurrent glioblastoma who received the experimental therapy, 21% will survive for three years or longer, compared with just 4% of patients treated with multiple sessions of chemotherapy, the current standard therapy.